Negative-light/PUBLIC_VUALT/GABC SS-The Battle Field.md

 As an anecdote one of the best ways in my life too fight depression was serving others and taking care of them.

 #### For Partitions
 Partitions are lofty ideas or speculations that are contrary to what God says.
-The primary way to prevent/destroy a partition is the idea of "Thought Claiming" ^[[[../30-Spiritual/BIBLE_CSB_MD/2 Corinthians/2 Cor 10#5|2 Cor 10:5]]].
+The primary way to prevent/destroy a partition is the idea of "Thought Claiming" [^b2].
 This idea sounds easy and honestly when it comes down to it, once it is habit, is rather easy.
 This is the thing that Evans clams is a major issue in the church we are "Making the Christian life harder than God makes it" [^source2].
-Ultimately the time to a complete time of change in ones life requires a change in ones thinking, this is even admitted within the world of phycology [^source1].
+Ultimately the time to a complete time of change in ones life requires a change in ones thinking, this is even admitted within the world of psychology [^source1].

 [^source1]: [What Is Behavior Change in Psychology?
 5 Models and Theories](https://positivepsychology.com/behavior-change/)
-[^source2]: Tony Evans "The Battle is the Lords" pg 82
+[^source2]: Tony Evans *The Battle is the Lords* pg.
+82
+[^b2]: [[2 Cor 10|2 Cor 10:5]] - This is a verse that brings out the idea of "though claiming"
 #### For All Things
 - Get your order from God.
-This is done by asking for wisdom in faith. ^[[[../30-Spiritual/BIBLE_CSB_MD/James/James 1#5|James 1:5]]].
+This is done by asking for wisdom in faith. [^b3]
     - Note that you should focus on *what God says*.
 Otherwise you risk acting as double minded going the way God and Man both are pulling you.
-- Get close too God. ^[[[../30-Spiritual/BIBLE_CSB_MD/James/James 4#8|James 4:8]]]
+- Get close too God [^b4]
-    - As mentioned above, you do not have a issue with the obvious things.
-Alcoholism, Addiction etc are not the problem they are the symptom.
-Ultimately as you get close too God, God comes closer too you and where God resides sin cannot exist.
+    - As mentioned above, you do not have an issue with the obvious things.
+An Alcoholism, Addiction etc are not the problem they are the symptom.
+Ultimately as you get close to God, God comes closer to you and where God resides sin cannot exist.
-- Get the right view of Sin ^[[[../30-Spiritual/BIBLE_CSB_MD/James/James 4#9|James 4:9-10]]]
+- Get the right view of Sin [^b4]
-    - We you need too see your sin as God sees it and understand our Total depravity.
-This also results in God coming closer too you. ^[[[../30-Spiritual/BIBLE_CSB_MD/Psalms/Ps 34#18|Ps 34:18]], [[../30-Spiritual/BIBLE_CSB_MD/Psalms/Ps 51#17|Ps 51:17]]]
+    - We you need too see your sin as God sees it and understand our total depravity.
+This also results in God coming closer too you. [^b5]
 - Get on your knees
     - Specifically it is advised too pray Scripture itself.
-    - This can operate as the sledgehammer too destroy walls
+    - This can operate as the sledgehammer too destroy walls.

+[^b3]: [[James 1|James 1:5]] - This is calling us to pray on the Bible
+[^b4]: [[James 4|James 4:8-10]] - This passage talks about those who draw close to God will also have God coming toward you.
+[^b5]: [[Ps 34|Ps 34:18]] - This verse discuses how God is close to those with broke [[Ps 51|Ps 51:17]] - This verse discuses how God is please with the sacrifice of a broken heart.